bakpakin/Fennel/tutorial.md

 ```fennel
 (print-calculation 5 nil 3) ; -> 2
 ```

+Like `fn`, lambdas accept an optional docstring after the arglist.

+### Locals and variables

 Locals are introduced using `let` with the names and values wrapped in a single set of square brackets: